Three women in science, in the McEwan Lab, winning the day.

 Slate article on female academics and children: LINK

 Jessica Shortall, TED talk on paid family leave: LINK

 “Barbie or Granola” the appearance conundrum for women in science

-In this area we are still pulling together resources.
-This one emerged from conversations in the lab meeting where young women in science describe a conundrum where if they dress too flashy they are not taken seriously while if they dress “down” too much they are also not taken seriously.
+One manifestation of privilege in Science is the fact that men have much lower expectations when it comes of physical appearance.
+As is the case in many professions, women face a conundrum where if they dress too flashy they are not taken seriously (#distractinglysexy), while if they dress “down” too much they are also not taken seriously.
 Dressing “up” can leave the impression of being too material and potentially “ditsy” while dressing “down” they are sometimes seen as being not serious or a “granola” or even “butch.”
 This problem just does not seem to exist for men where the worst outcome of dressing “up” is being seen as very serious, while dressing “down” is a good indication of “efficiency” (all he cares about is his work, a la Zuck).

 Quartz.com: Focus on efficiency in tech is underlain by gender bias.
 LINK